 - Investigate the situation fully before dismissing them: for example, if an employee made a complaint about them.

 - Ensure equal treatment: don’t treat them less favourably than full-time employees if they are a part-time or fixed-term worker.
+This also applies to anyone with a protected characteristic.

 Normally, there must be a notice period.
-Law states you give an employee at least the notice stated in their contract or the statutory minimum notice period, whichever is longer.
+Law states you must give an employee at least the notice stated in their contract or the statutory minimum notice period, whichever is longer.

-The statutory minimum is at least one week's notice if employed between one month and 2 years.
+The statutory minimum is at one week's notice if employed between one month and 2 years.
 One week's notice for each year if employed between 2 and 12 years.
 12 weeks' notice if employed for 12 years or more.

 An employee dismissed without proper notice can claim wrongful dismissal.
 Unless they are being summarily dismissed.

 This usually ends up being dismissal for gross misconduct.
 Employment law only allows an employee to be dismissed without notice when there have been instances of gross misconduct.
+However, to determine whether gross misconduct has occurred, you’ll need to follow a full and thorough disciplinary process.

 Acts of gross misconduct at work may include: